Alfred Richard Creyke

-Alfred Richard Creyke JP (1 September 1831 – 30 November 1892) was a 19th-century Member of Parliament in Canterbury, New Zealand.
-He was a significant landholder in Canterbury.
-Of English descent, he spent just over ten years in the colony before returning home.
+Alfred Richard Creyke JP (1 September 1831 – 30 November 1892) was an Englishman who was briefly Member of the New Zealand Parliament for Avon.
+He was a significant landholder in Canterbury, New Zealand and spent just over ten years in the colony before returning home.

 Early life

-Creyke was the son of the Rev.d Stephen Creyke, vicar of Okeover, which is located north-east of Ashbourne on the boundary of Staffordshire and Derbyshire, England.
+Creyke was the third son of the Rev.d Stephen Creyke, vicar of Okeover, Staffordshire, north-east of Ashbourne, Derbyshire, England.
 His father was later archdeacon of York.

 Creyke emigrated to New Zealand, travelling on the Canterbury (at the time a new ship).
 The ship left the East India Docks in London on 18 June 1851 and arrived in Lyttelton on 18 October with 143 passengers and staff on board.